 |Midtown Service Unit, North Central Austin||No|

 Gear is available for rent at the Kodosky Service Center.
 Check out a backpack, camp stoves, archery equipment, and more!

-Girl Scouts Outdoor Adventures works hard to bring opportunities to girls all over the Council with one of a kind programs specifically for Scouts.
-Check out the following for a few programs offered year round.
+Girl Scouts Outdoor Adventures works hard to bring opportunities to girls all over the Council with one-of-a-kind programs specifically for Girl Scouts.
+Check out the following for a few programs offered year-round.
 There are many other programs not listed here that you can find on the GSCTX Events Calendar to register for through Ebiz.

 |Backcountry Camp: Colorado||CSA||Get lost in the Indian Peaks Wilderness, whitewater raft the Poudre, and enjoy taking a stroll through the mountain town of Estes Park.
 You might even see a bear!|

 |Adopt a Creek – St Edwards Park||All Ages||Help keep Zilker Cabin in the family.
 Come out and help clean up the creek and learn a little bit about the St. Edwards Aquifer.|